Kai Zeiglar

-LeJuandro 'Kai' Zeiglar (born January 15, 1981) is a professional Arena Football League (American football) offensive and defensive linemen who played college football at Middle Tennessee State.
+LeJuandro "Kai" Zeiglar (born January 15, 1981) is an American former professional football offensive and defensive linemen who played in the Arena Football League (AFL).
+He played college football at Middle Tennessee State.

-High school
+Early life

 Kai attended Copperas Cove High School where he played under Head Coach Jack Welsh.

-College
+College career

 Before attending Middle Tennessee State, Zeigler went to Kilgore Junior College.
 He was also recruited by Memphis, Iowa State, LSU and New Mexico.

-Pro career
+Professional career

 In 2008, Zeiglar was a member of the CenTex Barracudas.
-On April 16, 2009, he was signed by the Austin Turfcats In 2011, Zeigler was a member of the Tulsa Talons of the Arena Football League.
+On April 16, 2009, he was signed by the Austin Turfcats.
+In 2011, Zeigler was a member of the Tulsa Talons of the Arena Football League.